openmfp/typescript-configs/README.md

 # config-prettier

-Common configuration for Prettier to be shared across openmfp UI's
+Common configuration for Prettier to be shared across openmfp UI's.